rubocop-lts/rubocop-ruby1_8/README.md

 ---

-NOTE: You might be interested in [`rubocop-lts`](https://github.com/rubocop-lts/rubocop-lts#-how-to-untie-gorgons-knot) which sits as a higher level than this gem, and can keep pace with whatever version of Ruby you happen to be on.
+NOTE: You might be interested in [`rubocop-lts`][rrlts] which sits as a higher level than this gem, and can keep pace with whatever version of Ruby you happen to be on.

 | Gem Name                      | Version                             | Downloads                                                            | CI                                                                    | Activity                                                                                                                                              |
 |-------------------------------|-------------------------------------|----------------------------------------------------------------------|-----------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|